cfgauss/r-novice-gapminder/_episodes/07-data-frames.md

 ~~~
 {: .r}

-The key to remember when adding data to a data.frame is that *columns are
-vectors or factors, and rows are lists.* We can also glue two dataframes
-together with `rbind`:
+We can also glue two dataframes together with `rbind`:

 ~~~